The 7 Best Heated Mattress Pads And Bed Heating Systems

 Like most Sunbeams, you get the standard dual controls for queen size and larger.
 There are 12 heat settings, and a 12 hour selectable auto-off timer so you can choose how long to have it on for.
 The heating works well and warms rapidly before you get into bed.

-It’s available in a twin, full, queen, and king, with the price ranging from around $80 to $160.
+It’s available in a twin, full, queen, and king, with the price ranging from around $70 to $150 depending on the size you need.

 sunbeam micro plush heated blanket